Leader Brixham Sailing Trawler

 Leader has a major role as a sail training ship for youth development, so her adult charter voyages for individuals are few, so don't leave it too late to book her summer voyages.
 Please ring us for availability if you would like to charter the whole vessel outside these adult charter weeks.

-Offering some great voyages in Northern Ireland and South West Scotland in 2013, join Leader exploring these celtic coastlines. with some special additions including a music week or a sailing and climbing adventure week, why not experience the best of these areas by sea and by land.
+Offering some great voyages in South West Scotland in 2014, as well as taking part in the Tall Ships Race 2014 join Leader exploring these celtic coastlines. with some special additions including a music week or a sailing and climbing adventure week, why not experience the best of these areas by sea and by land.

 "I enjoyed our trip to the Scillies so much.
 We had great weather an exciting fast sail to St Agnes.
 The Cove was ju...